claus296/SantaFnfr/README.md

 * Note splashes
 * Some Gameplay modifications
 * Pausing
+* Mod Folder
+* Gamejolt Achievement Support
+* And More!

 Join Vanilla Engines's Discord server for updates and other stuff: https://discord.gg/TBF3HkXWhq